ruby/www.ruby-lang.org/en/news/_posts/2017-12-14-ruby-2-4-3-released.md

 * [CVE-2017-17405: Command injection vulnerability in Net::FTP](/en/news/2017/12/14/net-ftp-command-injection-cve-2017-17405/)

-There are also som bug fixes.
+There are also some bug fixes.
 See [commit logs](https://github.com/ruby/ruby/compare/v2_4_2...v2_4_3) for more details.

 ## Download